Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 > modifies a database
 ### CREATE TABLE
 > creates a new table
+### SELECT INTO
+> creates a new table with information from the selected table
 ### INSERT INTO
 > inserts new records into a table
+### INSERT INTO SELECT
+>  copies data from a table and inserts it into an existing table
 ### ALTER TABLE
 > modifies a table
 ### DROP TABLE